Kishiwada Castle: History

 Koide constructed a five-story tenshu in the central, or "Honmaru" bailey.
 This enclosure was roughly rectangular, 100 by 50 meters and was protected by stone walls and water moats.
 The secondary, or "Ni-no-maru" bailey extended in the direction of Osaka Bay, and also had tall stone walls protecting against attack from sea.
 Smaller enclosures surrounded by water moats protected these two main enclosures, which were connected by a narrow path, such that the castle had an "H" configuration, The total area of the castle was roughly 500 square meters, which was relatively small in relation to the size of its tenshu and its strategic importance.

 In the Battle of Sekigahara, Koide Hidemasa and his eldest son Koida Yoshimasa were with the defeated Western Army.
 However, Koide hedged his bets by having his second son, Koide Hideie, side with the Eastern Army, and as a result, Koide Hideie inherited the Kishiwada Domain under the newly established Tokugawa Shogunate.
 He was transferred to Izushi Domain in Tajima Province in 1619 and replaced by Matsudaira Yasushige, making Kishiwada a Fudai fiefdom.
 He was transferred in 1640 and the castle was given to the Okabe clan, who would rule Kishiwada until the Meiji restoration.
 In 1623, a yagura tower was relocated to Ninomaru Bailey from Fushimi Castle.

-In 1827, tenshu was burnt down by lightning and not replaced, Following the Meiji restoration, all remaining buildings at Kishiwada Castle were destroyed.
+In 1827, the tenshu was burnt down by lightning and not replaced, Following the Meiji restoration, all remaining buildings at Kishiwada Castle were destroyed.
 The Honmaru and Ninomaru baileys were preserved as a park, and in 1954, a three-story faux-tenshu was constructed for use as a local museum.
-A number of gates and yagura were also reconstructed in 1969.
+A gate and a few yagura were also reconstructed in 1969.
 The stone walls and moats of the castle remain in relatively good condition.
 The castle is a ten-minute walk from Nankai Honsen line Takojizo Station on the Nankai Main Line or a 15-minute walk from Kishiwada Station.

-Kishiwada Castle was listed as one of the Continued Top 100 Japanese Castles in 2017.
+Kishiwada Castle was listed as one of the Continued 100 Fine Castles of Japan in 2017.